 How does it work in case of diabetes ?

-Sunflower seeds contain polyunsaturated fatty acids (PUFA) so they can be recommended as an organic remedy to treat type 2 diabetes as they enhance the insulin sensitivity that significantly decrease the blood sugar.
-In fact, substituting saturated fats in the meal with polyunsaturated fats slowed the progression of diabetes in a condition where glucose absorption into muscles was hindered.
+The ‘cholesterol free’ sunflower seeds contain polyunsaturated fatty acids (PUFA) so they can be recommended as an organic remedy to treat type 2 diabetes as they enhance the insulin sensitivity that significantly decrease the blood sugar.

 DID YOU KNOW !
 Sunflower seeds’ bioactive components, such as chlorogenic acid and secoisolariciresinol diglucosoid, are involved in the treatment of insulin resistance or insulin production.
 You can easily find them in hypermarkets or can check their prices on amazon here !